jeamon/gostream/README.md

 ## Upcomings

-* add capabilities to specify mutiple commands (each with its own options) from the shell.
+* add capabilities to load mutiple commands fully defined from env variables.
-* add capabilities to specify interval at which we want to view output on the terminal and for which command.
+* add capabilities to specify outputs display interval and for which commands.
-* add capabilities to pause & restart or stop output display at console screen.
+* add capabilities to uniquely color each command outputs when displayed.
-* add capabilities to specify multiple files into `HCL` format containing a list of tasks to execute.
+* add capabilities to pause & restart or stop output display on the terminal.

 ## Contribution